-- Right to Access and Received Copy of your PHI You have the right, with limited exceptions, to look at or get copies of your PHI contained in a designated record set.
-You may request that we provide copies in a format other than photocopies.
-We will use the format you request unless we cannot practicably do so.
-You must make a request in writing to obtain access to your PHI.
-If we deny your request, we will provide you a written explanation and will tell you if the reasons for the denial can be reviewed and how to ask for such a review or if the denial cannot be reviewed. - Right to Amend your PHI You have the right to request that we amend, or change, your PHI if you believe it contains incorrect information.
+- Right to Amend your PHI You have the right to request that we amend, or change, your PHI if you believe it contains incorrect information.
 Your request must be in writing, and it must explain why the information should be amended.
 We may deny your request for certain reasons, for example if we did not create the information you want amended and the creator of the PHI is able to perform the amendment.
 If we deny your request, we will provide you a written explanation.
 You may respond with a statement that you disagree with our decision and we will attach your statement to the PHI you request that we amend.
 If we accept your request to amend the information, we will make reasonable efforts to inform others, including people you name, of the amendment and to include the changes in any future disclosures of that information. - Right to Receive an Accounting of Disclosures You have the right to receive a list of instances within the last 6 years period in which we or our business associates disclosed your PHI.
 This does not apply to disclosure for purposes of treatment, payment, health care operations, or disclosures you authorized and certain other activities.
-If you request this accounting more than once in a 12-month period, we may charge you a reasonable, costbased fee for responding to these additional requests.
-We will provide you with more information on our fees at the time of your request. - Right to Receive a Copy of this Notice You may request a copy of our Notice at any time by using the contact information list at the end of the Notice.
-If you receive this Notice on our web site or by electronic mail (e-mail), you are also entitled to request a paper copy of the Notice. - Right to File a Complaint If you feel your privacy rights have been violated or that we have violated our own privacy practices, you can file a complaint with us in writing or by phone using the contact information at the end of this Notice.
-For Medi-Cal member complaints, members may also contact the California Department of Health Care Services listed in the next section. - You can also file a complaint with the Secretary of the U.S. Department of Health and Human Services Office for Civil Rights by sending a letter to 200 Independence Avenue, S.W., Washington, D.C.
-20201 or calling 1-800-368-1019, (TTY: 1-866-788-4989) or visiting www.hhs.gov/ocr/privacy/hipaa/complaints/.
+If you request this accounting more than once in a 12-month period, we may charge you a reasonable, cost- based fee for responding to these additional requests.
+We will provide you with more information on our fees at the time of your request. - Right to File a Complaint - If you feel your privacy rights have been violated or that we have violated our own privacy practices, you can file a complaint with us in writing or by phone using the contact information at the end of this Notice.
+For Medi-Cal member complaints, members may also contact the California Department of Health Care Services listed in the next section.

+You can also file a complaint with the Secretary of the U.S. Department of Health and Human Services Office for Civil Rights by sending a letter to 200 Independence Avenue, S.W., Washington, D.C.
+20201 or calling 1-800-368-1019, (TTY: 1-866-788- 4989) or visiting www.hhs.gov/ocr/privacy/hipaa/complaints.